 How early can one test for pregnancy? | All you need to know

 Many women wonder when it is possible to get a reliable result when testing for pregnancy.
-It primarily depends on the HCG level in the body, which begins to rise after fertilization.
+This depends primarily on the level of hCG in the body, which begins to rise after conception.

-HCG, also known as human chorionic gonadotropin, begins to produce shortly after the fertilized egg has stuck in the uterus.
-This typically happens between 6 and 10 days after ovulation.
+HCG, also known as human chorionic gonadotropin, begins to be produced shortly after the fertilized egg has implanted in the uterus.
+This typically occurs between 6 and 10 days after ovulation.

 Factors that may affect the test result

-- TIMING: A test taken prematurely can give a fake negative result.
+- Timing: A test taken too early may give a false negative result.

-- The sensitivity of the test: Some tests may detect lower levels of HCG than others.
+- The test’s sensitivity: Some tests can detect lower levels of hCG than others.

 How to get the most accurate result

-To achieve the most accurate result, it is recommended to test on the first day of menstruation.
-If you want to test earlier, you should use a high sensitivity test and follow the instructions closely.
+To obtain the most accurate result, it is recommended to test on the first day your period is late.
+If you want to test earlier, you should use a high-sensitivity test and follow the instructions carefully.

-If the first test is negative but menstruation still fails, it is recommended to repeat the test a few days later.
-This gives the body time to produce more HCG if you are pregnant.
+If the first test is negative but your period is still late, it is recommended to repeat the test a few days later.
+This gives the body time to produce more hCG if you are pregnant.